 Joint Position Statement of AAIDD and The Arc

 Making choices and self-directing one’s life with the assistance they may need should be an expectation for all people.
-However, most individuals with IDD have not had the opportunity or the support to make choices and decisions, or their choices have been ignored.
+However, most individuals with IDD are not given opportunities or supports to make and/or execute choices and decisions, or their choices have been ignored.
 It is important that self-direction includes the ability to select and dismiss the people who provide supports and services, and to have control over funding.
-Ensuring the system of LTSS is based on principles of self-determination, person-centered planning, and individualized supports is critical to having a system that supports people with IDD.
-Too often decisions about supports and services are based on availability and cost, not on a person-centered approach made independently of the self-interests of the funder and/or the provider of services.
-Many people either accept services and supports that are available, but inappropriate and/or inadequate, or receive no supports at all.
+Ensuring the system of LTSS is self-determined and person-centered and directed is critical to having a system of individualized supports for people with IDD.
+Too often decisions about supports and services are based on availability and cost, not on the person’s choices made independently of the self-interests of the funder and/or service provider.
+Many people either accept supports and services that are available but inappropriate and/or inadequate, or receive no supports at all.

-The quality and effectiveness of LTSS for persons with IDD depend upon qualified providers of supports and services with necessary skills and training.
+The quality and effectiveness of LTSS for people with IDD depends upon qualified providers of supports and services with adequate skills and training.
 Inadequate compensation hampers both recruitment and retention of direct support professionals (DSP).
 Insufficient funding to support livable wages for DSPs, and for training of DSPs and their supervisors, negatively impacts the quality of supports available to people with IDD, as well as the success that individuals have in living the life they choose in the community.

 A comprehensive system of LTSS must include the following: